Defense and Affect Restructuring with EMDR Therapy

-For those flying in from Alberta, Swoop Air and Flair Airlines fly directly from Edmonton and Calgary into Abbotsford International Airport.
+For those flying in from across Canada, Swoop Air and Flair Airlines fly into Abbotsford International Airport which is the closest airport to the training venue.
 When you arrive in Abbotsford, Pitt Meadows is just a quick 30 minute drive west.

 For those flying in from the USA, Vancouver International Airport (YVR) is the most accessible airport for international travel.
 Pitt Meadows is approximately a 45 minute drive east.